 518 MS The bathroom door in the vanity mirror.
 (2:00:58)

 A shot of REDRUM on the bathroom door in the vanity mirror.
-This is what Wendy had seen and reads it as MURDER.
-The camera does a quick zoom in on the word MURDER.
+This is what Wendy had screamed at, reading the word in the mirror as MURDER.
+The camera does a quick zoom in on the word..

 The reflection of the door in the mirror is slightly different than when the door is seen not in the mirror.
 There's something on the middle panel above the word murder.

-It's interesting that in Danny's vision, less precognitive than one he made manifest, as he saw the word then later writes it, the door was shot from below at an extreme angle such as with the 2001 monolith, and that this same angle was then used for Wendy when looking at Jack's papers, then with Jack in the story room at its locked door.
+It's interesting that in Danny's vision (less precognitive than one he made manifest, as he saw the word then later writes it) the door was shot from below at an extreme angle such as with the 2001 monolith.
+Much the same angle was used for Wendy when looking at Jack's papers, then with Jack in the story room at its locked door.

 519 MS Wendy and Danny.
 (2:01:02)